outware-mobile/omu-javascript-fundamentals/website/docs/layer-property.md

 ```

 Much better!
 Our layer does not only has 4 properties specified above.
 There are
-also scale, opacity, etc (Refer to the excellent documentation / ide).
+also scale, opacity, etc (Refer to the excellent FramerJS documentation).

 ```
 layer = new Layer